jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

       (iv) a children's health camp operated by Children's Health Camps—The New Zealand Foundation for Child and Family Health and Development
   - **Schedule 1A offence** means an offence specified in Schedule 1A
   - **secure care** , in relation to a child or young person in a residence established under section 364, means containment in that residence within a locked room or enclosure with visible physical barriers
-  - **social worker** means a person employed under Part 5 of the State Sector Act 1988 in the department as a social worker
+  - **social worker** means a person employed in the department as a social worker
   - **special guardian** means a guardian of a child or young person appointed under section 110 who is appointed as a special guardian under section 113A
   - **subsequent child** means a child, born or unborn, who has a parent who is a person described in section 18B
   - **tikanga Māori** means Māori customary law and practices